 Space research communication and tracking functions and technical implementations

-The three primary spacecraft functions discussed below, command, telemetry and tracking, are space operation functions.
-Space research missions use their allocated mission bands to provide the space operation functions as well as the mission telemetry within a single radio system.
+The three primary spacecraft functions of command, telemetry, and tracking, are known as the space operation functions.
+Space research missions use their allocated frequency bands to provide the space operation functions as well as the mission telemetry within a single radio system.
 This allows for more efficient use of the radio spectrum, as well as less requirements for spacecraft power, component space, and weight.
-A discussion of the implementations of space research communication and tracking systems follow the brief introduction of the functions.
+A brief discussion of the space operation functions and the implementations of space research communication and tracking systems are given in this section.
 Further deep-space technical discussions can be found in Rec.
 ITU-R SA.1014.

 2.1 Functions

+The primary functions of spacecraft communication are the transmission and reception of commands, engineering telemetry, scientific data, and tracking data.
+Additionally, it also includes the transmission and reception of radio science data.
+These space operation functions are discussed briefly in the following sections.

 2.1.1 Command transmissions